Prospective Students | Current Students

 A non-degree student is any student who is not enrolled in a UVM undergraduate or graduate degree program.
 Non-degree students can be enrolled part time or full time.
-Non-degree students are also referred to as Continuing Education students.
+Non-degree students are also referred to as Continuing and Distance Education students.

 How do I obtain Summer Housing?